yitsushi/totp-cli/README.md

 ```
 $ totp-cli help

+add-token [namespace] [account]   Add new token
+change-password                   Change password
+generate <namespace> <account>    Generate a specific OTP
+import <input-file>               Import tokens from a yaml file.
+instant                           Generate an OTP from TOTP_TOKEN or stdin without the Storage backend
 version                           Print current version of this application
-add-token [namespace] [account]   Add new token
 delete <namespace> [account]      Delete an account or a whole namespace
-instant                           Generate an OTP from TOTP_TOKEN or stdin without the Storage backend
+dump                              Dump all available namespaces or accounts under a namespace
 list [namespace]                  List all available namespaces or accounts under a namespace
 update                            Check and update totp-cli itself
-change-password                   Change password
-dump [namespace]                  Dump all available namespaces or accounts under a namespace
-generate <namespace> <account>    Generate a specific OTP
 help [command]                    Display this help or a command specific help
 ```